helidon-io/helidon/docs/se/grpc/server.md

 ### Metrics

-Helidon supports a few metrics that are specific to gRPC and are based on those defined in [gRPC OpenTelemetry Metrics](https://grpc.io/docs/guides/opentelemetry-metrics/).
+Helidon supports a few metrics that are specific to gRPC and are based on those defined in [gRPC OpenTelemetry Metrics][grpc-opentelemetry-metrics].
 Metrics are disabled by default, but can be easily enabled via configuration as we shall discuss shortly.

 Here is the list of gRPC server metrics available in Helidon: